typelevel/Laika/docs/05-extending-laika/04-writing-parser-extensions.md

 This restriction is necessary as inline parsers cause checks to be performed on each character.
 This is therefore the key hot spot for performance optimizations.
-For details on this optimization see [TODO - link].
+For details see [Performance Optimizations] in the chapter about Laika's parser combinators.

 For block parsers this restriction is lifted, you can pass a regular `Parser[Block]` to the registration entry points.
 One reason is that optimizing block parsers is much less critical,